 Eden Mill, St Andrews

 Less than 5 miles from The Old Course in St Andrews, Eden Mill is a must visit for any beer lover staying in the area.
 The story begins a very long time ago in 1810, when the famous Haig family ran Seggie distillery until 1860.
 It was then later reopened as a paper mill in 1872.
 It continued to operate as a paper mill until 2008.
 In 2012 Fife businessman Paul Miller, resurrected the site and opened Eden Mill.
 It is in fact Scotland’s first and original single site combined brewery and distillery.
-Along with beer Eden Mill also produce whisky and gin – something for everyone!
-What better way to start a brewery tour than with a refreshing craft beer before learning about the history of the site in Scotland, the brewing techniques and the key ingredients used.
+Along with beer, Eden Mill also produce whisky and gin – something for everyone!
+In 2015, they launched their ‘Golf Gin’ in homage to their connection to St Andrews.

 Interesting fact: Their 19th Brew beer is available to golfers on the 9th hole of The Old Course, St Andrews.
 The refreshing, light, citrusy ale is the perfect pick me up for the next 9 holes!